looqbox/data-challenge/README.md

 ### Cases
 #### 1) The Dev Team was tired of developing the same old queries just varying the filters accordingly to their boss demands.
-As a new member of the crew, your mission now is to create a dynamic function, on the most flexible of ways, to produce queries based on three parameters:
+As a new member of the crew, your mission now is to create a dynamic function, on the most flexible of ways, to produce queries and retrieve a dataframe based on three parameters:

 - product_code: integer